n-car/json-rpc-api-endpoint/README.md

     const expectedToken = 'my-secret-token'; // Replace with your actual token handling logic return token === expectedToken;
 }

-// Attach the router to the app app.use('/api', router);

 // Start the server
 const PORT = process.env.PORT || 3000;